-While Dr. Jacobs' marriage gave him access to wealth and privilege, he still remembered his early years as a farm boy and young collegiate.
+Bookplate from the library of Henry Barton Jacobs. from Blossom, the cow Jenner used to obtain the cowpox lymph for his vaccination experiments.
+Dr. Jacobs also acquired publications and ephemera related to René Laennec (1781-1826), including the stethoscope he invented in 1816, works from Louis Pasteur (1822-1895), and early editions of works by the 18th century English writer Samuel Johnson (1909-1784).
+In 1932, he donated his 5,000-piece collection to the Institute of the History of Medicine at Johns Hopkins University.
+A Life Well Lived While Dr. Jacobs' marriage gave him access to wealth and privilege, he still remembered his early years as a farm boy and young collegiate.
 He happily reconnected with old Harvard schoolmates when a group of them took up the challenge, after 50 years, of rowing on the Charles River.
 He remained close to his mother who, after the death of her husband and younger son, spent the winter season in Baltimore, staying at the nearby Sherwood Hotel.
-Though Dr. Jacobs obviously loved his social life with Mary Frick, he wrote to his mother that he found traipsing around Paris while his wife looked for clothes tedious and at such times thought fondly of his life at the Jacobs' farmhouse.
+Though Dr. Jacobs obviously loved his social life with Mary Frick, he wrote to his mother that he found traipsing around Paris while his wife looked for clothes tedious and, at such times, thought fondly of his life at the Jacobs' farmhouse.
+Jacobs Farmhouse.
+From, A Narrative History of South Scituate-Norwell, Massachusetts by Joseph Foster Merritt.

 Dr. Jacobs died in 1939, three lonely years after his wife's death in 1936, and was buried by her side at Baltimore's Greenmount Cemetery.
 He had thrived in Baltimore and had contributed significantly to the health of the community when tuberculosis ravaged the city.
-Ever mindful of his roots, Dr. Jacobs left money to the Society for the Preservation of New England Antiquities-an organization he headed for many years-and left the Jacobs' farmhouse, barn, and stable to this organization, along with \$22,000 for their maintenance.
-Ultimately, the path he chose in 1888 led him in to make Baltimore his home.
-The people of Baltimore benefitted from that decision and his life emerged fuller.
+Ever mindful of his roots, Dr. Jacobs left money to the Society for the Preservation of New England Antiquitiesan organization he headed for many years-and left the Jacobs' farmhouse, barn, and stable to